amithmkini/car-dealership-system/README.md

 This project is a part of IT350 - Software Engineering course.
 All materials available here are open source and hence can be freely used without any permission.

+## Deprecated
+This repository will no longer receive updates from me.
+If you are interested in development of this application, fork the repository to your account.

 ### What is this repository for? ###
 * Car dealership system using Software Engineering principles.